The Lost Fort

 The Lords of Rosdorf were still around for some more centuries.
 The cadet branch served as ministeriales and chatellains of the archbishops of Mainz; they held postions at the castles of Hardenberg and Hanstein since about 1250.
 Later, members of the family went on the crusades into the Baltic States; there are Rosdorf in Riga in the 16th century.
 Today the family has died out and the name only remains as that of a village near Göttingen.

-The Lost Fort is a travel and history blog based on my journeys in Germany, the UK, Scandinavia, the Baltic Countries, and central Europe.
-It includes virtual town and castle tours with a focus on history, museum visits, hiking tours, and essays on Roman and Mediaeval history, illustrated with my own photos.
+The Lost Fort is a travel and history blog based on my journeys in Germany, Great Britain, Scandinavia, the Baltic Countries, and central Europe.
+It includes virtual town and castle tours with a focus on history, essays on Roman and Mediaeval history, hiking tours, and photography.

 This blog is non-commercial.